Watertown International Airport: Facilities

 Runway 10/28 was extended from 5000 ft length to 5999 ft as an interim extension and was lengthened again to 7001 ft opening to that length in July 2016.
 The airport has an instrument landing system and a medium-intensity approach lighting system with runway alignment indicator lights on the shorter runway 7.

 In the 12-month period ending June 30, 2022, the airport had 49,786 aircraft operations, average 136 per day: 66% general aviation, 29% military, 3% airline, and 2% air taxi.
 In December 2022, 35 aircraft were based at this airport: 24 single-engine, 8 multi-engine, 1 jet, and 2 helicopter.

 Airport development

-Watertown International Airport's first scheduled jet service is operated by American Eagle Airlines, which flies 44 passenger Embraer ERJ 145 regional jets.
-Service was initially planned to begin in June 2011, however an environmental impact assessment had to first be completed prior to flights commencing.
+Watertown International Airport's first scheduled jet service is operated by American Eagle Airlines, which flies 44-passenger Embraer ERJ 145 regional jets.
+Service was initially planned to begin in June 2011; however, an environmental impact assessment had to be completed prior to flights commencing.
 Additionally, renovation work of baggage systems and passenger waiting areas was necessary to accommodate the new service, which cost nearly one million dollars.
 Service began November 17, 2011.